ihabunek/toot/CONTRIBUTING.md

 ## Code of conduct

 Please be kind and patient.
-Toot is governed by one human with a full time job.
+Toot is maintained by one human with a full time job.

 ## I have a question